nickleomartin/sentiment_api/README.md

 Where To Go From Here:
 ----------------------
 The model is not correctly tuned and overfits to the training data.
 It can't handle out-of-vocabulary words as well as negation i.e. "not good".
 Hyperparameter tuning, character-level embeddings and a more diverse training set are logical next steps.
+API will not scale i.e. add message queuing, a model server and containerize.

 To-Do
 -----